AnanyaRuhela/TechnicalTask_Xenonstack/README.md

 # TechnicalTask_Xenonstack
+I have developed this project by using HTML, CSS, JS, PHP and MySQL.
+The theme of the project is the analyzing of the feedback done by the students for their faculties.

-I have developed this project by using HTML, CSS, JS, PHP and MySQL The objectives of the project are: o Decision making power is provided by this analyzer.
+The objectives of the project are: o Decision making power is provided by this analyzer.
 o	Accurate result can be obtained.  o This system makes selection process more effective.